jam01/SRS-Template/srs-template.md

 - Specify budgets for log volume and metrics cardinality to control cost.
 - Avoid maintenance-process details (keep runbooks and on-call policies in 3.5.4 Maintainability).

-#### 3.3.6 Data Quality
-💬 _Expectations for correctness and fitness of data for use._

-➥ Define measurable targets for accuracy, completeness, consistency, timeliness, and validity.
-Specify validation rules, acceptable error rates, freshness SLAs, deduplication/idempotency expectations, and reconciliation processes.
-Include lineage, provenance, and schema evolution/versioning requirements with backward-compatibility rules.

-💡 Tips:
-- Link quality checks to ingestion/processing stages and recovery steps.
-- Define monitoring and reporting for quality metrics (e.g., dashboards, alerts).

 ### 3.4 Compliance
 💬 _Requirements derived from external standards, regulations, or contracts._